 As the programme leads to a "Professional Bachelor" degree, the main focus should lie on practice-related competences rather than scientific achievements.
-The structure of most of the modules, many of them very specific (e.g. Line Block Systems, Station Systems, Technical Diagnostics of Rolling Stock, Visual and Security Systems, Railway Information Systems, Railway Track and Station Equipment), show that this objective has been pursued in the setup of the curriculum.
+The structure of most of the modules, many of them very specific (e.g. Rolling Stock Control and Checking Systems, Rolling Stock Internal Combustion Engines, Rolling Stock Electric Equipment, Automatic Brakes of Rolling Stock), show that this objective has been pursued in the setup of the curriculum.

-Since the emphasis of the organisation is on educating students for the workplace, rather than research and academia, the level of knowledge to be conveyed is likely to be achievable in the context of the organisation and staff.
+Since the emphasis of the organisation is on educating students for the workplace, not for research and academia, the level of knowledge to be conveyed is likely to be achievable in the context of the organisation and staff.

-That said, there is still some gap between modules such as Philosophy or Law, which have no obvious correlation to the practical work of the graduates to come, and modules such as "Line Block Systems", which are entirely focused on practical application on the workplace.
+That said, there is still some gap between modules such as Philosophy or Law, which have no obvious correlation to the practical work of the graduates to come, and modules such as "Rolling Stock Control and Checking Systems", which are entirely focused on practical application on the workplace.
+That is not to put into doubt the usefulness of social skills, but to indicate that, for example, a Law module whose contents has at least some relation to the study field (e.g. transport law) would combine the aim of conveying social and professional skills even better.

 The introduction of general-knowledge modules has been due to the recommendations by evalag in 2012.
 In order to offer some choice for the students, the modules are open for students of other faculties as well, preventing them from being tailored to the requirements of the course.

 Though staff, students, alumni and employers appear to be happy with this concept there is some scope for rethinking the contents of those modules to link them better to the needs of the students.
-For instance, a module such as Economics would offer plenty of opportunity to relate its contents to transport and railway topics.